 Blockchain value addition in supply-chain

-Gartner conducted a supply chain technology survey to delve deep into users’ expectations and needs and found that only 19% respondents considered blockchain as a hyperactive technology while only 9% invested in it.
+Gartner conducted a supply chain technology survey to delve deep into users’ expectations and needs and found that only 19% of respondents considered blockchain as a hyperactive technology while only 9% invested in it.
 The prevalent myths surrounding blockchain technology have been making the supply chain industry reluctant to adopt it.

 However, those who have adopted Blockchain Technology have become the biggest advocates of its enormous potential to disrupt industries for the better.
 Here are well-known real-life use cases featuring some of the biggest names who advocate Blockchain: